AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/calc-cstm-data-reports/calculated-field-example-edit-history-of-another-field.md

 product-area: reporting
 keywords: audit,trail,custom,field
 navigation-topic: calculate-custom-data-reports
-title: Calculated custom field example: display a field's edit history
+title: "Calculated custom field example: display a field's edit history"
 description: If users update custom fields on a regular basis and you want to capture a log of all the changes made to a field as well as a date when the changes happen, you can capture this information in a calculated custom field.
 ---